-The final fascinating Soviet-era site that we visit today is the Underground Command Post Tagansky.
+It is now over two decades since the collapse of the Soviet Union and the end of the Cold War.
+This afternoon we explore 20th-century Soviet history with a visit to a fascinating Soviet-era site, the Underground Command Post Tagansky.
 Built in 1951, this super-secret bunker served as the command post, the main artery of communication for the Soviet Union in the event of a nuclear war.
-It was built to withstand direct hits and insure that normal telecommunications would continue to function in the worst-case scenario.
+It was built to withstand direct hits and ensure that normal telecommunications would continue to function in the worst-case scenario.
 We enter from a nondescript building near the Taganskaya metro station.
 Upon passing this well-disguised entrance you are issued an identity card with a picture of yourself in a gas mask.
 We pass by a 6 ton concrete door which slides open to reveal a small set of stairs which we descend.
-After 22 flights of stairs (those not wishing to walk may can take the elevator) we reach the command centre.
+After 22 flights of stairs (we will take the elevator) we reach the command centre.
 Here soldiers run a Geiger counter over each of us us to test if we are contaminated with radiation.
 The bunker we have now entered is essentially a network of tunnels, totalling 7,000 square meters.
 In these tunnels 2,500 members of a survivor community could live and work.
 The bunker supplied everything they needed, including sleeping quarters, a canteen and bathing facilities.
 There was also a stockpile of food.
 You will be able to develop a vivid understanding of Cold War paranoia in Russia, the counterpart to much of the Western propaganda with which many of us grew up.
 The presentation is personable and not without flashes of typical Russian black humour.
 (Overnight Moscow) BL